-In this scenario, you are resuming the role of a full-stack developer tasked with automating thermostat functions of a meeting room to conserve energy.
-Now you are exploring how to improve the mechanism for determining whether the room is occupied over the simple noise threshold from the previous module.
-A simple machine learning model could help you identify a more intelligent classification than a static numerical threshold and take into consideration the past room occupation data to reduce jitter or false positives.
+In this scenario, you resume the role of a full-stack developer tasked with automating thermostat functions of a meeting room to conserve energy.
+Now you are exploring how to improve the mechanism for determining whether the room is occupied over the simple noise threshold used in the previous module.
+A simple machine learning model could help you identify a more intelligent classification than a static numerical threshold and it can take into consideration the past room occupation data to reduce jitter or false positives.

 Training a machine learning model is relatively easy these days with the modern data science tool chain.
-Training a good model, however, is hard and requires expertise, a comprehensive understanding of inputs, and cycles to optimize.
+Training a good model, however, is hard and requires expertise, a comprehensive understanding of inputs, and effort over many cycles to optimize it.
 Today, you will exercise the Amazon SageMaker tool chain to learn how IoT data can be used to train a model, but we can’t expect that a good model will be produced on the first try.

 Please note that completion of this module will span approximately two days’ time.
 While you only have an hour of hands-on work to complete, there are two steps where you will be hands-off.
-The first step is deploying your smart thermostat device in the room you want to study and gather telemetry to store for ML training.
+In the first step you deploy your smart thermostat device in the room you want to study and gather telemetry to store for ML training.
 You will want to deploy your device and gather data for a few hours at least (preferably 24 hours), but the more data you gather, the more accurate the ML model can be.
-The second hands-off step will be when the ML model is going through an automated training process once you have sufficient data gathered.
-This training process can take several hours and the author recommends starting it in the morning and returning to it in the afternoon or letting it run overnight.
+The second, hands-off step will be when the ML model is going through an automated training process after you have gathered sufficient data.
+This training process can take several hours and we recommend starting it in the morning and returning to it in the afternoon, or letting it run overnight.

 The workflow that you will deliver in this module has the following key components:

 Are you ready to start building?
 Let’s review you have the following prerequisites sorted: